Student Development Team

 Career Talks by industry professionals

-1. Values in Action Programme
+4. Values in Action Programme – KR Gives Back

 The school’s Values in Action (VIA) Programme is learning experiences that support students’ development as socially responsible citizens who contribute meaningfully to the community, through the learning and application of values, knowledge and skills.
 VIA fosters student ownership over how they contribute to the community.
 As part of VIA, students reflect on their experience, the values they have put into practice, and how they can continue to contribute meaningfully.

-GEAR-UP @ KR
+5. GEAR-UP @ KR

 To support the School’s Key Strategic Thrust 1 of Holistic Development of Students, the school has an extensive GEAR-UP programme which targets different segments of students with varied profiles, interests, strengths and needs.
 GEAR-UP @ KR aims to engage Kent Ridgeans in meaningful after-school engagement programmes to develop useful core skills and competencies, build positive relationships with their peers, mentors and teachers while deepening their passions so that they can strive towards achieving their aspirations.
 GEAR-UP @ KR adopts the SOAR (Skills, Opportunities, Achievement, Recognition) approach to engage students in meaningful activities.
 They are: